rProsia8/Expense-Tracker/README.md

    - Optimistic UI updates show changes immediately
    - Confirmation is required for deletions to prevent accidental data loss

-### Data Visualization Pipeline
-1. Raw expense data is retrieved from the API
-2. Data is processed and transformed for specific chart requirements
-3. Date-based data is aggregated by day, week, or month as needed
-4. Category-based data is grouped and calculated for percentage distribution
-5. Charts render the processed data with interactive elements

 ### Budget Tracking Mechanism
 1. User sets monthly budget in settings
 2. Application calculates spending against budget in real-time
 3. Visual indicators show budget utilization percentage
 4. Warnings appear when spending approaches or exceeds budget limits

-## Getting Started

-### Prerequisites
-- Node.js (v16+)
-- Python (v3.8+)
-- npm or pnpm

 2. Install frontend dependencies npm install